open-o11y/aws-o11y-good-practices/docs/recipes/ec2-eks-metrics-go-adot-ampamg.md

 * `eu-central-1`
 * `eu-west-1`

-Make sure to overwrite this region in your bash session for example:
+Make sure to overwrite this region in your session, for example in bash:
 ```
 export AWS_DEFAULT_REGION=eu-west-1
 ```
-Other regions are currently unsupported for AMP.

 Create your cluster using the following command.
 ```